CurtTilmes/perl6-eredis/README.md

 ## Async writing

-If you use the :async command, the write calls will be queued and sent to the Redis server in the background, and the call will return immediately.
+If you use the :async option, the write calls will be queued and sent to the Redis server in the background, and the call will return immediately.
 This can dramatically speed up multiple writes.
 You can wait for writes to complete with $r.write-wait.